 Which of these should you feed?
 It doesn’t matter.
-The most important thing when choosing a commercial food for your pet is that he or she must like it, and it must “agree” with them.
-I.e some individuals may be a little “windy” on one type of food.
-Change it and try another.
+The most important thing when choosing a commercial food for your pet is that he or she must like it, and it must agree with them.
+I.e. some individuals may be a little windy on one type of food so simply change it and try another.

 Pets, like us, should have variety in their diet for both physical and mental health!

 Home cooking and table scraps, the good stuff!